zackbergeron/MammalConsensusNodes/README.md

 Scripts associated with the Treeshrew project

 ## Filter by taxa
-This step can be done after the next one, for example when loci are already aligned as part of the SISRS pipeline See **filterByTaxa** folder
+See **filterByTaxa** folder
 * filter_SISRS_output.sh - slurm script to run
 * filter_SISRS_output.py - script run by the previous shell script